parallel-fs-utils/fs-drift/README.md

 -T|--response-times

-If true, save response time data to a .csv file. (default False)
+If true, save response time data to a .csv file.
+First value is number of seaconds after start of the test.
+Second value is number of seconds the operation lasted.
+Response times for different operations are separated. (default False)

 -l|--levels